 Table of Contents

-The top film schools to consider in 2019
+The top film schools to consider

 - Best Film Schools in the USA

 - Best International Film Schools

 USC is not only considered one of the best film schools in California but one of the best film schools in the world.
 And for good reason.